Union Pacific Railroad: Paint and colors

 The yellow paint scheme was introduced in the spring of 1934.
 Engineers claimed the visibility of yellow would reduce grade crossing accidents.
 In 1941, UP introduced its yellow and gray color scheme with red highlights, which remains in use today.

 The middle two-thirds of the locomotive body is painted Armour Yellow, a color used by Armour and Company on the packaging of its meat products.
 A thin band of Signal Red divides this from the Harbor Mist Gray (a light gray) used for the body and roof above that point.
 There is also a thin band of Signal Red along the bottom of the locomotive body, but this color has gradually become yellow as new Federal Railroad Administration (FRA) regulations for reflectorized tape came into effect in 2005; the trucks (painted Aluminum from 1955 to 1982), underframe, fuel tanks and everything else beneath that line are also Harbor Mist Gray.
 Lettering and numbering are in Signal Red, with black outlines.
 Most locomotives have white-outlined blue "wings" on the nose, on either side of the renowned shield featuring white lettering on a blue background and, below it, red and white vertical stripes.
 Beginning in early 2002, a number of units were repainted with a large, billowing American flag with the corporate motto "Building America" on the side, where the 'UNION PACIFIC' lettering is normally positioned.
+This was done to honor the victims of the September 11, 2001 attacks.
+Over time, the large billowing flag became weathered and tattered due to engine exhaust and climate conditions; UP decided to place a miniature version of the American flag on the locomotives' noses instead.